mentainha/m3o/cmd/api-gateway/README.md

 # API Gateway

-One gateway to rule them all
+Ingress for apps and functions

 ## Overview

-The M3O API Gateway is a single URL proxy for a variety of our custom domains including m3o.one (short urls) and m3o.app (app urls).
+The M3O API Gateway is a single entrypoint for apps, functions and more.
+It manages the usage of custom domains.

 ## Apps